dawranliou/dawranliou.com/source/blog/2019-02-09-clojure-inspect.html.markdown

 The built-in `clojure.inspctor` namespace is very useful for exploring data and the interactive development for Clojure.
-Instead of printing everything down in the repl, a graphical tool like this is a much superior experience, in my opinion.
+Instead of printing everything down in the repl, using a graphical tool like this is a much superior experience, in my opinion.

 Next question is, when we do interop with Java, Java objects